HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 • Multi-factor authentication, a minimum of 2FA.

-• Firewall, don’t go cheap but you also don’t need to break the bank.
+• Firewall, don’t go cheap, but you don’t need to break the bank.

-Interview local MSPs, if they are trying to scare you…it's a red flag!
-You need someone who understands your work environment/flow and can help optimize security around it.
-If they aren’t at minimum mentioning all the things above, move on as well.
+Interview local MSPs if they are trying to scare you…it’s a red flag!
+You need someone who understands your work environment/flow and can help optimize security.
+If they aren’t, at minimum, mentioning all the things above, move on as well.

-Security has to be taken seriously and due to the ever changing environment it must be an ongoing effort.
-These are a few relatively simple things you can do on your own but no matter your size it’s worth exploring hiring someone to handle for you.
+Security has to be taken seriously, and due to the ever-changing environment, it must be an ongoing effort.
+These are a few relatively simple things you can do independently, but no matter your size, hiring someone to handle them is worth exploring.

 1. Scott Croskey – Global Chief Security Officer at Cipher Security and part-time US Air Force Cyber Warfare Officer at US Cyber Command